sidharth-anand/lectures-2-slides/README.md

 Convert lecture videos to slides in one line.
 Takes an input of a directory containing your lecture videos and outputs a directory containing .PDF files containing the slides of each lecture.
 (You can download the videos from Google Drive even if you only have View-Only permissions.
 Google it)

 The utility only captures slides when it detects that a slide has changed and does not capture every frame.
 Thus your pdf will be very close to the actual slides used.
 (If you find that slides are being repeated due to being written on, try reducing the threshold as detailed below).
-You can also automatically run OCr on the resulting PDF files to makie your slides searchable and copy/paste-able
+You can also automatically run OCR on the resulting PDF files to make your slides searchable and copy/paste-able

 ## Features

 - Convert a video file into a .PDF of the respective slides
 - MultiProcessing for parallel conversion of videos in an folder
 - Progress Indication and approximate ETA
-- Run automatic OCR on slides and saves a text layer to the resulting PDF
+- Run automatic OCR on slides and save a text layer to the resulting PDF

 ## Running